elrypto/useLoom/README.md

 # useLoom
 React hooks to work with Loom Networks

-Either copy the files into your own project or go to the example directory, and:
+Either copy the files from src into your own project or go to the example directory, and:

 yarn install